1. What is this lawsuit about?

 17. How do I tell the Court that I do not like the Settlement?

-If you are a member of the Settlement Class and have not excluded yourself from the Settlement, you can object to the Settlement if you do not like part or all of it.
+Objecting is telling the Court that you do not like something about the Settlement.
+If you are a member of the Settlement Class and have not previously excluded yourself from the Settlement Class, you can object to the Tyson Settlement if you do not like part or all of it.
 The Court will consider your views.

-To object, you must send a letter or other written statement saying that you object to the Settlement with JBS in In re Cattle and Beef Antitrust Litigation (Commercial and Institutional Indirect Purchaser Plaintiff Action) and the reasons why you object to the Settlement.
+To object, you must send a letter or other written statement saying that you object to the Settlement with Tyson in In re Cattle and Beef Antitrust Litigation (Commercial and Institutional Indirect Purchaser Plaintiff Action) and the reasons why you object to the Settlement.
 Be sure to include your full name, current mailing address, and email address.
-Your objection must be signed.
+Your objection must be signed by the member of the Settlement Class—not a third party.
 You may include or attach any documents that you would like the Court to consider.
 Do not send your written objection to the Court or the judge.
-Instead, mail the objection to the Settlement Administrator, Settlement Class Counsel, and counsel for JBS at the addresses listed below.
-Your objection must be postmarked by August 14, 2023.
+Instead, mail the objection to the Settlement Administrator, Class Counsel, and counsel for Tyson at the addresses listed below.
+Your objection must be postmarked by August 10, 2026.

-Settlement Administrator Settlement Class Counsel Counsel for JBS
+Settlement Administrator Settlement Class Counsel Counsel for Tyson

 Beef Commercial and Institutional